Engee documentation

 Out[0]:

-In the third diagram we see the operation of triggered-subsystem with the triggering logic set via TriggerPort.
-With each rising edge of the control signal, the counter is incremented by 1.
+In the third graph, we see the work triggered-subsystems with a trigger logic set via TriggerPort.
+With each rising edge of the control signal, the counter increases by 1.

 In [ ]: